-Asthma is a long-term disease that inflames and narrows the airways of your lungs.
-Asthma may cause the linings of your airways to get swollen and the muscles around them to become tight.
-Sometimes the swelling and tightness can feel intense.
-This is called an asthma attack.
-Because asthma attacks can be serious, it’s important to talk to your doctor about how to control your asthma.
+Asthma is a long-term disease that inflames and narrows the airways of the lungs.
+Asthma may cause the linings of your airways to become swollen, in addition to causing the muscles around them to become tight.
+Sometimes the swelling and tightness can feel intense and make it hard to breathe.
+When the feeling of tightness or trouble breathing occurs it is called an asthma attack.
+Because asthma attacks can be serious, it’s important to work with your doctor on controlling your asthma.

 Each person may experience different asthma symptoms.
 Symptoms can vary in frequency and intensity.
 Common symptoms of asthma include:

 There are several types of medications that treat asthma.
 This includes long-term medications and rescue medications.
 Long-term medications control asthma on a day-to-day basis.
 Rescue medications are to be used in the event of an asthma attack.
 Always follow your asthma plan as directed by your doctor.

 To manage your asthma, your doctor may prescribe medication.
 It’s very important to take your medication as directed and limit the number of missed doses in order to control your asthma.